Stock Checker

 |

-As mentioned, a sim rig really sits at the heart of your sim racing setup.
+As mentioned, a sim racing cockpit really sits at the heart of your sim racing setup.
 You can mount your monitor to it allowing it to be a completely stand-alone item in your room, or you can position it in front of a mounted TV or monitor.
 Below I’ll look at a few key areas of a sim rig that you should consider.

+I touched on this in the intro above, but sim rigs and sim racing cockpits come in a wide range of styles.
 High-end aluminium profile and metal tube sim rigs allow for the most high-end sim racing equipment to be mounted without any stability issues.
 While all-in-one rigs and more budget-friendly options will limit the type of sim racing equipment you can mount.

 A strong wheel base for example can cause some sim rigs to flex and shake under load.
 The main decision you should make right at the start of your sim rig shopping experience is what style of sim rig are you looking for.
-Below are a few key points for each style of sim rig
+Below are a few key points for each style of sim rig.

 On average, a sim rig will take up around 1 and a half meters by 1 meter worth of space.
 Some more compact all-in-one sim rigs will be considerably less than this, while some 8020 sim rigs will require more space.